GroundingBooth: Grounding Text-to-Image Customization: Abstract

 \section{Abstract}

-Recent studies in text-to-image customization show great success in generating personalized object variants given several images of a subject.
-While existing methods focus more on preserving the identity of the subject, they often fall short of controlling the spatial relationship between objects.
-In this work, we introduce GroundingBooth, a framework that achieves zero-shot instance-level spatial grounding on both foreground subjects and background objects in the text-to-image customization task.
-Our proposed text-image grounding module and masked cross-attention layer allow us to generate personalized images with both accurate layout alignment and identity preservation while maintaining text-image coherence.
-With such layout control, our model inherently enables the customization of multiple subjects at once.
-Our model is evaluated on both layout-guided image synthesis and reference-based customization tasks, showing strong results compared to existing methods.
-Our work is the first work to achieve a joint grounding of both subject-driven foreground generation and text-driven background generation.
+Recent approaches in text-to-image customization have primarily focused on preserving the identity of the input subject, but often fail to control the spatial location and size of objects.
+We introduce GroundingBooth, which achieves zero-shot, instance-level spatial grounding on both foreground subjects and background objects in the text-to-image customization task.
+Our proposed grounding module and subject-grounded cross-attention layer enable the creation of personalized images with accurate layout alignment, identity preservation, and strong text-image coherence.
+In addition, our model seamlessly supports personalization with multiple subjects.
+Our model shows strong results in both layout-guided image synthesis and text-to-image customization tasks.
 The project page is available at \url{https://groundingbooth.github.io}.